nmittal41/Face-Recognition/README.md

 # Face-Recognition
-This repository contains how to detect and recognize face using various ML algorithms.
+This repository contains how to detect and recognize face using different ML algorithms.